 Along with Leeds/Bradford, Bristol Airport has the shortest runway of any regional airport in the UK with no prospect of an extended runway or second runway.
 The flying club legacy lives on.
 The natural capacity of the site, taking account of the many limitations, is around 5 million passengers per annum.

 With public transport largely comprising a single coach service, the vast majority of passengers arrive at the Airport by private car (70%).
 The owners of Bristol Airport see this as an opportunity to generate 50% more passengers with their cars into the airport’s orbit.
 Their parking plan will bury swathes of the Green Belt under concrete, create congestion and gridlock on the roads, increase traffic pollution and other hazards.
-The parking problems started in the 1990s: for 20 years North Somerset Council has failed to exercise effective control over the many forms of Airport parking, both legal and illegal, and now looks set to take further incompetent and ill-informed decisions.
+The parking problems started in the 1990s since when North Somerset Council has failed to exercise effective control over the many forms of Airport parking, both legal and illegal.

 In 2016 the Airport successfully lobbied North Somerset Council to reverse the planning conditions requiring a multi-storey car park (MSCP) before expansion onto the Green belt.